FransiscusRolandaMalau/ci3-siakad/README.md

-# SIAKAD
+# SIAKAD Perguruan Tinggi

 ## Requirements

 The following tools are required in order to start the installation.

-- PHP >=7.4
+- PHP >=7.3
 - [Composer](https://getcomposer.org/download/)
 - [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ## What next?
-After clone or download this repository, next step is install all dependency required by laravel and laravel-mix.
+After clone or download this repository, next step is install all dependency.

 ```shell
 # install composer-dependency